BasitAlawode/UVOT400/1_Benchmarking_README.md

             -- groundtruth_rect.txt
           ...
    ```
-NOTE: Each video groundtruth_rect file should be of the format **N by [x,y,w,h]** where N is the number of sequence in the video (number of rows in the text file), **[x,y], w, h** denote the coordinate of the top-left corner, width and height of the target bounding-box in each frame respectively.
+NOTE: Each video's groundtruth_rect file should be of the format **N by [x,y,w,h]** where N is the number of sequence in the video (number of rows in the text file), **[x,y], w, h** denote the coordinate of the top-left corner, width and height of the target bounding-box in each frame respectively.

 3. Open [main.py](main_eval.py) in your favourite editor.